ettysekhon/redux-demo/redux-simple/testing.md

 3. easy to write

 ## Things to test:
-1. Structure Tests -
+1. Structure Tests - assert/test the output of components based on prop values
-2. Behavior Tests -
+2. Behavior Tests - simulate events or call prop callback handlers

 ## Test Stack:
 We use the following libraries: